-The law governing wills and succession in the TRNC is chapter 195 of the Laws of Cyprus.
-In general, British expatriates have complete freedom to dispose of their property in the TRNC by will to whomever they choose.
-For information on the procedure for making a will, please request a copy of our ‘Guide to Make a Will in the TRNC’.
-The procedure to be followed on the death of a person depends on two factors: – Whether or not the deceased was, at the time of his death, domiciled in the TRNC – Whether or not the deceased left a valid will
+The law governing wills and succession in the TRNC is Chapter 195 of the Laws of Cyprus.
+In general, British expatriates have complete freedom to dispose of their property in the TRNC by will to whomever they wish.
+For information on the procedure for making a Will, please request a copy of our ‘Guide to making a Will in the TRNC’.
+The procedure to follow when a person dies depends on two factors: – Whether or not the deceased was a resident of the TRNC at the time of death – Whether or not the deceased left a valid Will.

-Where the deceased died intestate (without making a will)
+If the deceased died intestate (without leaving a will).

-Owning property jointly with your spouse does not ensure that your spouse will inherit your share of the property on your death unless you leave a will to this effect.
-A property which is co-owned is deemed to be owned by the co-owners as tenants in common rather than joint tenants.
+If you own property jointly with your spouse, there is no guarantee that your spouse will inherit your share of the property on your death unless you have left a Will to that effect.
+Property that is jointly owned is considered to be owned jointly by the joint owners and not jointly owned.

-Where a person domiciled in the TRNC dies intestate (without leaving a will), leaving behind a surviving spouse, then the entitlement of the surviving spouse is as follows: 1/6th of the estate will pass to the surviving spouse (or if there are more than 5 children, the spouse will receive a share equivalent to the share of one of the children) and the rest will be divided between the children (or where the children are deceased, the grandchildren) Where there are no surviving children, ½ of the estate will pass to the surviving spouse and the rest will pass to the surviving parents of the deceased and siblings of the deceased or where the siblings are also deceased to their children (i.e. the nieces/nephews of the deceased).
-However in the event that it is agreed by all beneficiaries with letters and declarations of consent the assets can be transferred to a sole beneficiary Where there are no surviving children, parents, siblings or nieces/nephews, the surviving spouse will receive ¾ of the estate and the rest will be divided between the other closest living relatives of the deceased, up to the 4th degree of kindred (e.g. first cousins etc) Where there are no surviving relatives within the 4th degree of kindred, the spouse will inherit the whole of the estate.
+If a TRNC resident dies intestate (without leaving a will) and leaves a surviving spouse, the surviving spouse has the following rights: 1/6 of the estate goes to the surviving spouse (or, if there are more than 5 children, the spouse receives a share equal to the share of any of the children) and the remainder is divided among the children (or, if the children are deceased, the grandchildren).
+If there are no surviving children, ½ of the estate goes to the surviving spouse and the remainder goes to the surviving parents of the deceased and the siblings of the deceased or, if the siblings are also deceased, to their children (i.e., the nieces/nephews of the deceased).

 The Intestacy Procedure